-In 1991 I had the great pleasure of meeting and interviewing the Pakistani music legend Nusrat Fateh Ali Khan, the world’s greatest singer of qawwali, a devotional vocal style associated with the mystical Islamic practice of Sufism.
+In 1991 I had the great honor of getting to meet and interview the Pakistani music legend Nusrat Fateh Ali Khan, the world’s greatest singer of qawwali, a devotional vocal style associated with the mystical Islamic practice of Sufism.
 That story ran in Option, the magazine I edited at the time.
 Sadly, in 1997, I was tasked with penning his obituary for Rolling Stone.
 His warm and healing spirit had left this realm after only 48 years here.

 Star of Pakistan dead at 48